Gov. Kelly calls for vaccination surge to counter measles spread in southwest Kansas

 She said the vaccine was 93% effective in preventing measles with one dose and 97% effective with the recommended second dose.
 In some regions of the state, the governor said, vaccination rates have fallen below 90%.

-Symptoms of measles typically began with a high fever, cough, runny nose as well as red, watery eyes.
-Three to five days after symptoms began, a skin rash could develop starting on the face and spreading to the neck, trunk, arms and legs.
+Symptoms of measles typically begin with a high fever, cough, runny nose and red, watery eyes.
+Three to five days after symptoms begin, a skin rash can develop starting on the face and spreading to the neck, trunk, arms and legs.

 The doctors

 Physician Dereck Totten, who serves as chief medical officer for the Kansas Department of Health and Environment, said the outbreak expanded primarily among unvaccinated individuals.
-He said 37 confirmed cases were confined to Finney County and seven other counties in southwest Kansas.
+He said there were 37 confirmed cases in Finney County and seven other counties in southwest Kansas.
 Thirty confirmed cases involved unvaccinated patients, he said.

-“The vaccine is absolutely our bests defense against this outbreak,” Totten said.
+“The vaccine is absolutely our best defense against this outbreak,” Totten said.
 “Measles is an extremely contagious disease, and it spreads very rapidly.”

 Totten said the virus could be spread when an infected person coughed, sneezed or talked.
-When a person with measles exposed others, the doctor said, nine of 10 people without immunity could be expected to catch the virus.
-Immunity also could be acquired by having measles in the past, he said.
+When a person with measles exposes others, he said, nine of 10 people without immunity could be expected to catch the virus.

-However, he said KDHE was recommending an early extra dose at 6 months of age for babies in the eight affected counties of Finney, Ford, Grant, Gray, Haskell, Kiowa, Morton and Stevens.
+Totten recommends that most children get their first vaccination at 12 months to 15 months of age and the second dose at 4 years to 6 years of age.
+But he said KDHE was recommending an early extra dose at 6 months for babies in the eight affected counties of Finney, Ford, Grant, Gray, Haskell, Kiowa, Morton and Stevens.
 KDHE extended this recommendation to the 14 counties bordering the eight-county cluster tied to the measles outbreak.

 “I can’t stress enough how important it is to receive that MMR vaccine to protect yourself, your family and loved ones and those in your community against this outbreak,” Totten said.